Arquímedes Puccio: The Puccio Clan

 El clan was made up as a limited company (anonymous society) who was the house owner.
 The clan was formed by Arquímedes Puccio, Fernández Laborda, colonel Franco, Puccio's children, and as trustee, the accountant Revuelta, who was not arrested for lack of evidence.
 Revuelta was also the accountant for the Gotelli family, one of whom had also been kidnapped.

-The clan appeared to be a common family.
-None of his acquaintances suspected them.
+The clan appeared to be an ordinary family.
+None of their acquaintances suspected them.
 In addition to the four known kidnappings, the police at the time suspected that the clan was related to other kidnappings that had taken place a few years earlier.
 Puccio had been accused of kidnapping a businessman from Bonafide, Enrique Pels, in 1973.
 The clan planned to kidnap about ten people, according to a list written on a piece of paper the police found when they raided the Puccio house when the clan was dismantled.

 In 1982 Laborda and Puccio met again at Customs, where Laborda was a commission agent, and Puccio commented on his plan to carry out extortive kidnappings.